dxos/dxos/docs/design/halo-spec.md

 > Q: What's the difference between including KeyChain as a parent of a different KeyChain vs having the credential message of that KeyChain entry be signed with the first KeyChain.

 > TODO: It seems only the signatures of credential messages are verified and the claims are ignored.

+### 5.4.
+Space (party) state machines

+- Each space comes with a set of control feeds that can store credential message.
+- Some types of credentials are processed by the space internally:
+  - PartyMember - updates the list of party members (IDENTITY keys) and sets permissions.
+  - AdmittedFeed - party will maintain a set of associated feeds.
+- All credentials that are processed by the space must either be issued by the Space genesis key or by one of the member identities with proper permissions.
+- Other credentials are ignored by the space, but are preserved and can be queried for.
+For example devices would query HALO party to build the device KeyChain.

 ### 5.3.
 HALO creation